Linkedin login

 Now, follow the steps below to configure a new LinkedIn application

-To create your LinkedIn application, under My Apps, click on the Create App button
+To create your LinkedIn application, go to My Apps, and click the Create app button.

 Then follow these steps